Skip to main content

 One of the best ways to get a positive response from customers is to use the move to ‘relaunch’ your new, improved and re-energised business.
 Make a big deal out of the move so that it’s seen as a positive.
 And make sure you hand the keys back and switch the lights out before you leave your old office.

-Speak to commercial property partner John Gillette or corporate partner Victoria Holland today to ensure your business relocation is a success.
+Speak to commercial real estate partner John Gillette or corporate partner Victoria Holland today to ensure your business relocation is a success.

 Note: This article is not legal advice; it provides information of general interest about current legal issues.